arnavvjainn/arnavvjainn/README.md

 # 💫 About Me:
 I am 4th year computer science student at the University of Waterloo. <br>
 My main interests are software engineering, devops and distributed computing.
-I am also interested in startups, entrepreneurish, VC and product. <br>
+I am also interested in startups, entrepreneurship, VC and product. <br>
 Few fun facts - I sometimes do standup comedy and improv.
 I also blog about football (soccer), I was once #5 in Canada in fantasy premier league. <br>
 Email: arnav.jain@uwaterloo.ca